Having a lush, green, golf course-like lawn is always an essential part of home ownership. Who wouldn’t want to have the greenest lawn on the block?

 Use Organic Fertilizer

 If you’re not a fan of composting, invest in organic fertilizer.
 Organic options don’t have the same harsh chemicals that nonorganic fertilizers have, making it better for the environment.
+Opting for organic fertilizer also mitigates the dangers of synthetic fertilizers.

 Use Natural Weed Killer Formulas